One Hundred Years Later, Same Message. 1916 - 2017

 THE FIRST DISSENTER

-I suppose someone had to be first, but John was an unlikely choice.
-Rumor has it that John Bllington left England in 1620 to escape his creditors.
+I suppose someone had to be first, and John Billington was as likely a choice as any other man.
+Rumor has it that John left England in 1620 to escape his creditors.
 That would not have been unusual in a time when debt was a crime.
-Still, if he was a Catholic, as others rumors indicate, John Billington would have been have driven to abandon the world he knew for the dangers of a distant, unknown shore for what became a basic American trait, religous freedom.
+Still, if he was a Catholic, as others rumors indicate, that would have been enough to drive John Billington to abandon the world he knew for the dangers of a distant, unsettled shore, looking for what was to be a basic American trait, religous freedom.
+He did not find it.
 What we know as fact, is that of all the voyagers who sailed on board the Mayflower, only forty could have been called "Puritans", or "Pilgrim Fathers".
-The majority, sixty-one men, women and children, were Anglicans and a few Catholics, who seem to have been dispised by their shipmates.
+The majority, sixty-one men, women and children, were Anglicans or Catholics, who seem to have been dispised by their dispised shipmates.

 John Billington was also middle aged, about 40 years old, rather ancient for an adventurer.
 He brought with him a wife, Eleanor, and their two young sons, John Jr. and Francis.
 And together their family was beginning a great adventure they were not welcomed upon.

 The voyage had been organized by a group who called (and saw) themselves as “The Saints”.
 And they were not pleased to find the financial investors in their dream, interested only in profit, had betrayed them, leaving "The Saints" in a minority to “The Strangers”, as they immediatly began calling their new shipmates.

 "The Saints" found themselves stuffed aboard a leaky ship, just 90 feet long by barely 24 feet wide, giving them 2,160 square feet of living space (a moderate sized two bedroom house) for 102 passengers and a twenty man crew.
 Instead of escaping the horrors of a multi-faith nation, "The Saints" found themselves imprisoned with one, dragging it along with them.
 And they found the burden oppressive.